jhap1982/giveituruguay/1992/1992-07-19 - Shoreline Amphitheatre (Lollapalooza  Festival), Mountain View, CA, USA/README.md

 ## Setlist

-Out in L.A.
+1. Out in L.A.
-Organic Anti-Beat Box Band
+2. Organic Anti-Beat Box Band
-Bullet Proof
+3. Bullet Proof
-My Automobile part of FLEA
+4. My Automobile part of FLEA
-Suck My Kiss
+5. Suck My Kiss
-Blackeyed Blonde
+6. Blackeyed Blonde
-Standing on the Verge of Getting It on
+7. Standing on the Verge of Getting It on
-Give It Away
+8. Give It Away
-Nobody Weird Like Me
+9. Nobody Weird Like Me
-If You Have to Ask
+10. If You Have to Ask
-Stone Cold Bush
+11. Stone Cold Bush
-Blood Sugar Sex Magik
+12. Blood Sugar Sex Magik
-Pot Sharing Tots part of FLEA
+13. Pot Sharing Tots part of FLEA
-Higher Ground
+14. Higher Ground
-Magic Johnson
+15. Magic Johnson
-Under the Bridge
+16. Under the Bridge
-Fopp part of
+17. Fopp part of
-Special Secret Song Inside
+18. Special Secret Song Inside
-Red Hot Mama part of
+19. Red Hot Mama part of
-Me and My Friends
+20. Me and My Friends
-ENCORE BREAK
+<br> ENCORE BREAK
-Mommy Where's Daddy?
+21. Mommy Where's Daddy?
-Crosstown Traffic
+22. Crosstown Traffic

 ## Notes